 Figure out where you are, where you want to go and how much time and money you are willing to spend to get there.
 Check out several different companies and compare price, features, and service.
 They often have a demo disk that is free or very little cost that you can get and run for a while.

-If you are looking for software relating to agriculture in North America look at
+Other resources if you are looking for software relating to agriculture in North America are:

 Kelvin Leibold, extension farm management specialist 641-648-4850, email@example.com